camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/kafka.md

 id: kafka
 title: Kafka Producer Connector
 sidebar_label: Kafka Producer Connector
-description: Produce messages to Kafka from your BPMN process.
+description: "The Kafka Producer Connector allows you to connect your BPMN service with Kafka.
+Learn how to create a Kafka Producer Connector and make it executable."
 ---

 The **Kafka Producer Connector** allows you to connect your BPMN service with [Kafka](https://kafka.apache.org/).